Introduction

 Child orders can be suspended or cancelled both individually and from bulk operations:

-• If a child order is suspended then it is put to the SUSPENDED state.
+- If a child order is suspended then it is set to the SUSPENDED state.
 As a result the child order completes its current instruction and stops at the next node.
 It remains in this state until it is either resumed or cancelled at a later point.
-If the operation suspending an order is used with the kill option then the job that is currently executed by the child order will be killed and the orders will be suspended at the next node.
+If the operation suspending an order is used with the force option then the job that is currently executed by the child order will be forcibly terminated and the orders will be suspended at the next node.

-• Child orders can be cancelled, however - they will not leave the workflow but will leave their current branch and jump to the Join Instruction.
+- Child orders can be cancelled, however - they will not leave the workflow but will leave their current branch and jump to the Join Instruction.
 Should child orders not be intended to pass the remaining instructions in a branch, then they can be resumed from the Join Instruction.
-The cancel operation allows the child order to complete its current node unless the kill option is used that will kill a running job executed by the order.
+The cancel operation allows the child order to complete its current node unless the force option is used that will forcibly terminate a running job executed by the order.

 Note that any operations suspending or cancelling child orders work asynchronously as the jobs which are executed for child orders could be used with Agents on different servers.
 Therefore any bulk operation to suspend/cancel all child orders boil down to an individual operation and result per child order.